Research Student Handbook

 Each discipline and many of the specialist centres organise their own Research Seminar Series.
 These seminars are usually organised by academic staff and consist of a presentation by a visiting speaker, with time for questions and informal discussions over refreshments.
 You are strongly encouraged to attend a wide range of these seminars.
 They offer an invaluable opportunity to listen to and meet academics and professional practitioners who are specialists in their fields.
 For further information please contact your Discipline Administrator.

-For anyone considering a career in academia, gaining teaching experience alongside the PhD is a valuable addition to their CV and important for their own development as an academic.
+For anyone considering a career in academia, gaining teaching experience alongside the research degree is a valuable addition to their CV and important for their own development as an academic.
 Teaching is also a valuable experience for those not considering an academic career.
 All research students will have the opportunity to undertake support for teaching alongside their study.
 Opportunities for teaching will be advertised at the start of the academic year giving students the opportunity to put themselves forward for consideration.
 For full terms and conditions, see the Code of Good Practice for Employment of postgraduate students.

 You will need to ensure that you have received adequate training before you undertakeany teaching.
 Anyone involved with teaching is required to undertake the ‘Learning & Teaching in Higher Education Programme.